-A selection was made from bookstore deposits and activity advances for cashier testwork (see Bookstore and Activity Advances sections).
+A selection was made from the bookstore deposits and activity advances for cashier testwork (see Activity Advances and Bookstore sections).
 All selections were agreed to proper supporting documentation and reports, reviewed to determine whether proper cashier procedures were adhered to, traced to applicable bank statement, and verified to properly reconciled and properly recorded.